 Before An Earthquake

-- Eliminate home hazards: such as bolting bookcases to the wall, installing latches on cupboards, strapping the water heater to wall studs, and storing breakable items such as china and bottles in low closed cabinets.
+- Store breakable items such as china and bottles in low closed cabinets.

-- Create and practice a disaster plan and kit.
-(See the Make a Disaster Plan section for more info)
+- Create and practice a Disaster Plan and kit

 - Identify ‘safe’ places, such as heavy tables, in each room.
 Make those known to family members.